PowerPowder/CCNA-notes/chapter5.md

 * **Broadcast frame**: frame sent to FFFF.FFFF.FFFF, deliver to all hosts on LAN
 * **Known unicast frame**: frame's dest MAC address is listed in a switch and sent out of it's corresponding port
 * **Spanning Tree Protocol**: protocol that dynamically blocks ports for traffic on switches/bridges to prevent loops
-* **Unknown unicast frame**: frame not in a switch's MAC Address table, switch must flood for frame
+* **Unknown unicast frame**: frame not in a switch's MAC address table, switch must flood to learn that device's MAC
-* **MAC address table**: dynamic list of MACs on switch that listens and decides incoming frames' destination
+* **MAC address table**: dynamic list of MACs on switch that listens and decides destination of incoming frames
-* **Forward**: send a frame from one interface and out another
+* **Forward**: receive a frame from one port and send it to another port.
 * **Flood**: forwards frames out all interfaces except receiving interface for broadcast, unknown unicast and multicast frames

 ## Features of Switches